 By admitting our insanity, we are admitting that, maybe, our best thinking isn’t always the most rational.
 This is the time when those who have the desire to stop drinking must find a Higher Power.
 It is a common misconception that this means you must believe in a Christian God or another religious figure, while this is absolutely not the case.
 The goal of the second step for the alcoholic is to come to realize that there is something out there greater than them.

 Look at it this way—if you did not exist, would the world keep on turning?
 If there were no humans, would the planet still be here?
 If you can answer these questions with a “yes,” then you have discovered the principles behind the second step, which are all about hope and being open-minded.

-Why Must I Believe in a Higher Power?
+Why Is It Important to Believe in a Higher Power?

 As previously stated, attending a drug rehab or treatment center alone does not “fix you.”
-While it is very important, it is not a long-term solution to the disease of addiction.
+While it is very important to the recovery process, it is not a long-term solution to the disease of addiction.
 We must find something to be with us at all times, because our brains never shut up.
 Negative thoughts and emotions can creep up when we least expect them.

 If you’ve ever attended an Alcoholics Anonymous meeting, you have probably heard the phrase “your best thinking got you here.”
 It’s time to come to terms with the fact that there is something bigger out there.
 This step isn’t about believing in God, but about accepting the help that you need, surrendering, and agreeing that there is hope out there.

-Step Three builds upon the second step, which we’ll discuss next.
-If you’re looking for help getting started on your recovery journey in Orange County, call us at Yellowstone Recovery at 888-941-9048.
+Step Three builds upon AA step 2, which we’ll discuss next.
+If you’re looking for evidence-based help getting started on your recovery journey in Orange County, call us at Yellowstone Recovery at (888) 418-4188.